 Why was BEPS Initiated?

-Governments were losing significant tax revenues, which were critical for public services and infrastructure.
+• Reducing governments’ losses of tax revenues, which are critical for public services and infrastructure.

 What does the BEPS initiative include?